 There is no “main entrance”, and there are no entrance fees.
 In Norway the parks are owned by everybody and nobody, its open for all to come and go as you like.
 Remember to reduce your footprint, by not leaving anything behind.
 Use the trail where possible, and clean up all your trash.

-Jotunheimen National park is situated between Oslo, Bergen and Trondheim in the heart of Norway, bordering the Utladalen Protected Landscape Area.
-The park is close to Lom, Vågå & Vang (county of Oppland) as well as Luster & Årdal (county of Sogn & Fjordane)
+Jotunheimen National park is situated between Oslo, Bergen and Trondheim in the heart of Norway.
+The park borders the Utladalen Protected Landscape Area.
+It is also close to Lom, Vågå & Vang (county of Oppland) as well as Luster & Årdal (county of Sogn & Fjordane)

 Gjendebåten has daily departures between Gjendebu, Gjendesheim, and Memerubu in the high season.
 They also run weekends in September.

 The M/B Bitihorn boat